LeonLeaks/2.0/README.md

 ## Appsicle

 Appsicle is most likely a scam.
-So far nobody is known with Appsicle access but Leon, despite his updates on it.
+So far nobody is known to have Appsicle access but Leon, despite his updates on it.
 If you want, [search up "Bought Appsicle" on Twitter](https://twitter.com/search?q=Bought%20Appsicle).

 ## Trojan Claims